This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Bandit wings definitely to not require a sauce.
 You don’t want to hide the fantastic flavors.
 I did have a little blue cheese dressing on the side for dipping but I used it sparingly.
+If I’d known then what I know now, I wouldn’t have gotten the dressing out.
+I just didn’t need it.

 The original recipe called for garnishing the cooked wings with black sesame seeds.
 Apparently they’re as rare as a unicorn here so I went with plain ole ‘normal’ sesame seeds.
 You get that bit of sesame seed flavor either way.